Matthew McCauley (politician): Edmonton School Board

 After realizing Edmonton as a suitable place for raising his children, McCauley soon recognized the community's need for a school.
 McCauley led a group of prominent men and arranged for a school to be built on land donated by the Hudson's Bay Company.
 The school opened in on January 2, 1882.
 Three years after the opening of the school, McCauley found himself and a small group of people paying off bills for the school.
 Initially, McCauley suggested that land owners be taxed with the funds going to the school, but protest followed.
 McCauley then decided to propose that Edmonton be designated as an official school district by the government in Ottawa, which was voted in favor of following a close vote.
 The school district was successfully negotiated with Ottawa, and it became the first of its kind in the North-West Territories.

 Edmonton became known as having the "finest school system in the west of Portage la Prairie" that set an example for many other following cities.
 McCauley served as chairman of the newly formed School Board from 1885 to 1888, when he stepped down, although he served as a trustee for 18 years following.
 He was nicknamed "Edmonton's Father of Education" in honour of his efforts to bring an education system to the community.

 Rebellion of 1885

-During the Riel Rebellion in 1885, news of the Frog Lake Massacre spread to Edmonton, invoking fear to many residents.
-McCauley, concerned for citizens of the town, quickly responded by organizing a group of men into what was known as the "Home Guard," which formed a sentry that ensured security from possible attacks, until the arrival of additional military protection.
+During the Riel Rebellion in 1885, news of the Frog Lake Massacre spread to Edmonton, invoking fear in many residents.
+McCauley, concerned for the town residents, responded by organizing a group of men into what was known as the "Home Guard", an armed force, to ensure security from attack, until the arrival of formal Canadian military units, the Alberta Field Force, led by Thomas Bland Strange.